-While reigning NL Cy Young winner Corbin Burnes is very much in contention to win the award again, injury has sidelined many of those hurlers that were thought to have the best chance to challenge Burnes to be the top starting pitcher in the National League.
+While reigning NL Cy Young winner Corbin Burnes is very much in contention to win the award again, MLB injury has sidelined many of those hurlers that were thought to have the best chance to challenge Burnes to be the top starting pitcher in the National League.

 Congratulations to anybody who projected Tony Gonsolin, Carlos Carrasco, Tyler Anderson, Sandy Alcantara, and Kyle Wright to joining Max Fried among the current wins leaders in the National League.
 Joe Musgrove joins Gonsolin and Alcantara as the top three qualified NL pitchers in earned run average.

 With every National League team having played at least 81 games, this is the perfect time to take a look at the NL Player Report Card at the midway point of the season.

 Not only was Sandy Alcantara not on the radar coming into the season when it came to the National League Cy Young Award race, but he wasn’t even the top candidate for the fourth-best MLB team in the National League East.
 Now he is leading the way in the NL Player Report Card at the midway point of the season.